PaloAltoNetworks/prisma-access-skillets/configuration/stage_2_configuration/service_setup/README.md

-# Initial Prisma Access Service Setup
+# Initial Prisma Access Configure Service Setup Configuration

 First time configuration of Panorama for Prisma Access including the service subnet and optional BGP AS.